blitz-js/blitz/README.md

 1. `blitz new myAppName`
 2. `cd myAppName`
 3. `blitz dev`
-4. View your baby app at http://localhost:3000
+4. View your brand new app at http://localhost:3000

 <br><br>